Bioconductor/bioconductor.org/content/news/bioc_3_4_release.md

 New Software Packages
 =====================

-There are 101 new packages in this release of Bioconductor.
+There are 100 new software packages in this release of Bioconductor.

 - [alpine](https://bioconductor.org/packages/alpine) Fragment
   sequence bias modeling and correction for RNA-seq transcript